igankevich/pre-commit-cpp/README.md

 - `header-guard` — add/update header guard in C/C++ headers.
 - `normalise-cpp` — fix include paths in C/C++ files:
   - replace relative include paths with the paths relative to source directory
+  - sort headers excluding the ones that should always be on the top (e.g. `sys/types.h`)
 - `normalise-opencl` — remove leading underscores from OpenCL keywords (e.g.
   `kernel` instead of `__kernel`.
 Currently this is pure regular expression substitution.